Some posts contain compensated links. Please read this disclaimer for more info.

 The coastal road between Vlora and Saranda has been described as one of the most impressive in Eastern Europe, and while staying in Vlora, the Paradise Beach Hotel is the ideal place to check it out.

-Two on-site local restaurants are offering traditional Albanian cuisine as well as French and Italian dishes, all prepared by highly qualified professional chefs and paired with a wide selection of the best local and international wines.
+Two on-site local restaurants offer traditional Albanian cuisine and French and Italian dishes, all prepared by highly qualified professional chefs and paired with a wide selection of the best local and international wines.

 Enjoy Your Stay At These Hotels!